HMS Fowey (L15): Escorting the Atlantic convoys

 Fowey remained on the Western Approaches throughout February and into March.
 On 14 March she was deployed with her sister HMS Bideford and the destroyer HMS Wrestler in escorting the outward bound Convoy OG 22F through the Western Approaches on its way to Gibraltar.
 Fowey was detached on 19 March and returned to port.
 She deployed again on 5 April, this time with Bideford and HMS Watchman, escorting the inward bound Convoy HG 25 through the South Western Approaches from Gibraltar to Liverpool.
 She was detached on 15 April and returned to Plymouth.
 She was at sea again on 26 April, with the sloops and HMS Folkestone, and the destroyer HMS Vivacious, escorting the outward Convoy OG 27.
 She was detached on 27 April and returned again to Plymouth.

 May saw Fowey under refit at Devonport, during which time her pennant was changed to U15.
 She carried out post refit trials in June and rejoined Western Approaches Command at Liverpool in July.
-On 15 June she picked up 16 survivors from the Norwegian tanker SS Italia, that had been torpedoed and sunk by 60 mi west of the Scilly Isles.
+On 15 June she picked up 16 survivors from the Norwegian tanker SS Italia, which had been torpedoed and sunk by 60 mi west of the Scilly Isles.
 On 21 June she and picked up 49 survivors from the British tanker SS San Fernando, that had been torpedoed by some 50 mi south-south-west of Cape Clear.